Tania-Maxwell/Tania-Maxwell.github.io/_pages/about_me.md

 <br>

-Aside from working and learning, I enjoy other nature activities (hiking, camping and backpacking), playing various sports (rugby, soccer, volleyball), cooking, and commuting by bike.
+Aside from working and learning, I enjoy other nature activities (hiking, camping and backpacking), playing various sports (rugby, soccer, volleyball), gardening, and commuting by bike.
 One of my proudest achievements was completing the John Muir Trail (California Sierra Mountains) in 2018 with a good friend, a 210 mi/370km three-week backpacking trip ending with a sunrise summit of Mt.
 Whitney.

 <figure class="third">
 	<a height="400" href="/img/jmt1.jpg"><img src="/img/jmt1.jpg"></a>